h1alexbel/empty/README.md

-# empty
-Empty GitHub repository for my integration tests
+Empty GitHub repository for my integration tests, Do not delete it!